ygfalcon/Solsniper-zero/README.md

 Set the `PRICE_MODEL_PATH` environment variable to `models/price.pt` so trading agents reload each checkpoint automatically.
+Use `ACTIVITY_MODEL_PATH` in the same way to reload the activity model.

 To continuously retrain the RL models on GPU run `scripts/train_rl_gpu.py`: